Senior Leadership Team (SLT)

 Early Education Leader

-In 2019, she completed her Masters in Education and has been continuing to educate herself since.
-From Early Childhood Pedagogical Listening to Designing Curriculum for a Changing World, she exposes herself to many interesting courses to stay informed and cognitive active.
-When she is not working on professional skills, you might find her playing music at events or making art for special festivals.
+Cindy’s teaching career began with drama education, which set a foundation for her philosophy to utilise fun and creative environments to foster a love of learning.
+In Taiwan, she created an affordable program for local children to learn English through drama activities that helped many children rediscover their confidence, especially in performance and public-speaking.
+In 2019, she completed her Masters in Education and continues to engage with lifelong learning.
+From Early Childhood Pedagogical Listening to Designing Curriculum for a Changing World, she exposes herself to many interesting courses to stay informed and cognitively active.
+When she is not developing her professional skills, she is to be found playing music at events or making art for special festivals.
 Her motto in life and at work is to always inspire yourself before attempting to inspire others.

 Matthew Ratcliffe